SoulaymaneBoulaich/SOCIAL-MEDIA-ANALYTICS/readme.md

-> **A complete, beginner-friendly project that collects data from Reddit, Twitter, and YouTube, analyzes sentiment, and displays beautiful interactive dashboards - optimized for Windows!**
+> **A complete, beginner-friendly project that collects data from Reddit,YouTube, analyzes sentiment, and displays beautiful interactive dashboards - optimized for Windows!**

 This project is perfect for learning about data science, APIs, databases, and web development all in one place!